data7expressions/3xpr/doc/wiki/Array.md

 ### select

 - description: Creates a new array from calling a function for every array element.
 - deterministic: true
 - return: any[]
 - params:
+	- list: any[]
+	- method: function

+### distinct

+- description: Is used to retrieve unique values from a list.
+- deterministic: true
+- return: any[]
+- params: